trek region

 Best time to do Kashmir Great Lakes Trek is July, August and September 2nd week.
 One can see lush green meadows, alpine lakes and beautiful colourful flowers.
 To enjoy it’s beauty, it is advisable to plan this trek July and August month.
 In September time one can see green meadows turning brown and flowers also changes its colour, but still this change in scenery is pleasing to watch.

-Yes, we recommend this trek to first timer as well as experienced one.
+Yes, we recommend KGL trek to first timer as well as experienced one.
 Make sure that you should have good fitness.
 People suffering from Bronchitis, Asthma, High blood pressure, Epilepsy (got faints), TB , Heart problem or on higher BMI side are strictly not allowed to go on any Himalayan trek.
 Apart from this if you had any medical history, please let us know.

 No network while trekking.
 Idea, Airtel and BSNL networks available in Sonamarg and after that you will not get any network during the trek.
 Only post-paid connection works in Kashmir.